 This is actually a very important question, which is of paramount importance in Baseworks, and therefore I really want to focus on it…

 Once the skill has been acquired, we tend to stop paying attention.
 This allows us to build more complex skills on the foundation of pre-existing well-learned skills.
 This creates a pyramid of skills that goes back in time, and it becomes increasingly difficult to be aware of the skill building blocks at the very basis, or foundation, of this skill pyramid.
-I am saying pyramid, because it’s easier to connect it with the idea of foundation.
+I am saying pyramid because it’s easier to connect it with the idea of foundation.
 But it’s also helpful to imagine this pyramid as an inverted tree.
-The idea of “Hierarchical Abstraction” in the title of Professor Ballard’s book is partially referring to this inverted skill tree.
+The idea of “Hierarchical Abstraction” in the title of Professor Ballard’s book partially refers to this inverted skill tree.

 The experience of winning is a very strong emotion, which acts as a motivation that pushes people to compete.
 In fact, competition is also a very strong driver in increasing average athletic performance.

-For example, when Yuval compares his current handstand teaching career with competitive gymnastics and circus performance, he says that nothing beats the adrenaline involved in going on the apparatus in a competition or going on stage for the first time in a new act, and that he finds both experiences similar.
-He says that at that age he had enjoyed dealing with stress and it made him feel proud, which also shows that he does have a competitive mindset.
+For example, when Yuval compares his current handstand teaching career with competitive gymnastics and circus performance, he says that nothing beats the adrenaline involved in going on the apparatus in a competition or going on stage for the first time in a new act and that he finds both experiences similar.
+He says that at that age, he had enjoyed dealing with stress and it made him feel proud, which also shows that he does have a competitive mindset.

 So yes.
 Tracy Austin must have considered the emotion associated with winning as the most important part of her winning experience, And yes, Yuval clearly enjoyed the thrill of competition and the adrenaline of challenging himself.
-But neither of these examples sufficiently prove that it is ultimately impossible to be aware of the details of the experience associated with a well-learned skill performance.
+But neither of these examples sufficiently proves that it is ultimately impossible to be aware of the details of the experience associated with a well-learned skill performance.

 The experience of a well-learned skill

-In fact, in this Transmission we heard Yuval describe how gymnastics had started for him as something that was purely fun.
+In fact, in this Transmission, we heard Yuval describe how gymnastics had started for him as something that was purely fun.
 He mentions that he has always liked the sensation of flying.
 And that he enjoyed the experience of being in control when he could land on two feet after doing a few twists.
-He also shares an anecdote about his mother who saw him performing a routine over and over again and wondered if it was fun at all, and he told her “it’s the best”.
-These examples pertain to the quality of the physical experience that he truly enjoyed.
+He also shares an anecdote about his mother, who saw him performing a routine over and over again and wondered if it was fun at all, and he told her “it’s the best”.
+These examples pertain to the quality of the physical experience he truly enjoyed.

 Later Yuval talks about how he discovered handstand as a discipline in his early 30s after he already retired from competitive gymnastics.
 Although handstand is an absolutely fundamental skill for him, like walking for most people, Yuval explains that he sees Handstand as a practice that will allow an unlimited amount of exploration.
 This is not an adrenaline-driven experience.
 We could, perhaps, describe it as contemplative.
 In fact, in the part of the Transmission that was not released due to some technical issues that Patrick mentions in the very end, Yuval was talking about how handstand practice allows him to stop thinking and turn off the mind.
 Oh and by the way, Patrick and Yuval will pick up on that second part at some point in the future!